Washington state police cleared in killing of Mexican farmworker

 Mexico's government has condemned the fatal shooting as a disproportionate use of lethal force.

-It was among a series of fatal incidents across the United States that have put law enforcement agencies under scrutiny over their use of force, particularly against people of color.
+It was among a series of fatal incidents across the United States that have put law enforcement agencies under scrutiny over their use of force, particularly against minorities.

 In the video filmed by a motorist that was widely watched online, the orchard worker from Mexico's Michoacan state is seen running from the officers before they open fire multiple times.